CMPSC-102-Allegheny-College-Fall-2022/08_survey_contact_searching-Th3GoldenLance/writing/reflection.md

 # Contact Searching

-TODO: Make sure that you delete all of the TODO markers and the written prompts from this document.
-You should also ensure that the document does not have any mistakes in spelling, grammar, or the syntax of Markdown.
-Ultimately, the final version of your reflection should be a polished document that is suitable for publication on your web site.

 ## Nahayan Hussain Minhas

 ## Program Output

 ### What is the output from running the following commands?

-TODO: Use a fenced code block to provide the output for this command.

 - `poetry run contactsearcher --job-description "engineer" --contacts-file input/contacts.txt`